Growing Parsnips at the Allotment

 Sowing Parsnips

-• Chitting of seeds prior to sowing
+• Chitting parsnip seeds prior to sowing

 • Sow thinly in permanent growing position